‘Alaskan Bush People’ Star Ami Brown Reportedly Making ‘Miraculous’ Recovery From Cancer, Doctors Dumbfounded

 “The doctors were as shocked as we were,” said Ami’s husband, Billy Brown.

-Before the test, Ami had been through a grueling regiment of radiation and chemotherapy treatments, so hard on Ami that she had difficulty eating and dropped down to 77 pounds.
+Before the test, Ami had been through a grueling regiment of radiation and chemotherapy treatments, which were so hard on Ami that she had difficulty eating and dropped down to 77 pounds.
 In the weeks that followed her test showing no cancer, Ami said she was starting to get her appetite back and gained nearly 30 pounds.

 The success was so unexpected that doctors at UCLA, where she was receiving treatment, used her medical records for a case study because doctors had not seen a similar situation before.
 Reports indicated that Ami’s advanced form of cancer gave her just a 3 percent chance of survival, and her deteriorating health during treatment had many fans fearing that she did not have much longer.